Iran hardliners want nuclear deal but no ties with Washington

 Hostility to the United States has always been a rallying point for the clerical establishment, despite the decades of political isolation and sanctions-related economic hardship that estrangement has cost.
 Take this bogeyman away, and the ideological glue that holds together the faction-ridden leadership would weaken, analysts say.

-"Hardliners understand that a nuclear deal will benefit the establishment, but they see normalisation of ties with America as a threat to their authority," said a pro-reform former senior official.
+"Hardliners understand that a nuclear deal will benefit the establishment, but they see normalization of ties with America as a threat to their authority," said a pro-reform former senior official.

 Iran and six powers - the United States, Russia, France, Germany, China and Britain - are in talks on curbing Iran's atomic activity in exchange for a gradual lifting of sanctions.
 They face a self-imposed Nov.
 24 deadline to conclude a comprehensive deal, after missing an original July target.

-The United States and some of its allies suspect Iran is using its nuclear programme as a cover to develop atomic bombs.
+The United States and some of its allies suspect Iran is using its nuclear program as a cover to develop atomic bombs.
 Iran denies this, saying it is solely for civilian purposes.

 Iran's policy-making establishment, composed of hardline Islamists, pragmatists and reformers, agrees at least on one issue - that a comprehensive nuclear deal will help Iran to grow richer and politically stronger through the easing and eventual lifting of the sanctions.